Chateaubriand (dish): Delmonico's

-New York's Delmonico's Restaurant opened in 1827 as a pastry shop by Giovani and Pietro Delmonico but quickly expanded in 1830 to a full French restaurant that was on a par with the restaurants of France.
+New York's Delmonico's Restaurant opened in 1827 as a pastry shop by Giovani and Pietro Delmonico but quickly expanded in 1830 to a full French restaurant.
 Louis Napoleon visited New York in 1837 and was a regular patron.
-Among the items on the first menu was "Beef tenderloin with sauce."
+Among the items on the first menu was "Beef tenderloin with sauce".
 In 1893, Charles Ranhofer, the former chef at Delmonico's Restaurant, described the exact cut of meat for his preparation method as being the center cuts of the beef tenderloin.
 This center loin is described by Ranhofer as having been given the name Chateaubriand.
-In this 1893 method, a twenty-ounce (pound and a quarter) tenderloin center is flattened to 3 cm and broiled over a slow but steady fire for 16 minutes for exceptionally rare, 18 minutes for properly done, and 20 minutes for well done.
+In this 1893 method, a twenty-ounce (pound and a quarter) tenderloin center is flattened to 3 cm and broiled over a slow but steady fire for 16 minutes for exceptionally rare, 18 minutes for medium, and 20 minutes for well done.
 The finished steak is served with maître d'hôtel butter or gravy.

 Escoffier

 French chef Georges Auguste Escoffier gave names to different steak cuts.
-Tournedos were the name given for the kernels of the fillet, cut into rounds.
+Tournedos was the name given for the kernels of the fillet, cut into rounds.
 Escoffier states: